dfint/builder/README.md

 - [ ] Add custom localized graphic font

-- [ ] Create package, upload to some hosting or to releases
+- [ ] Create a package, upload it to some hosting or to releases

   - [ ] Pack